 There are many reasons why we put off filing our tax returns each year—work, family pressure, and even sheer laziness.
 We are all wired to procrastinate; blame it on human nature.
 The point is this: Should we at all be procrastinating about something as crucial as our tax planning ?

 Last-minute tax savings: Why it is a problem

-- Processing takes time – Note that buying a tax saving investment is not like buying groceries; there are procedures and it takes time.
+Note that buying a tax saving investment is not like buying groceries; there are procedures and it takes time.
 Furthermore, there may be unexpected delays for various reasons.
-Postpone your tax planning until too late and you run the danger of missing your tax filing deadline.
+Postpone investing in tax saving options until too late and you run the danger of missing your tax filing deadline.

 Tax planning: Why you should start early

 Make good investments

 You should ideally give yourself time to research tax-saving products so that you are certain of getting a good deal.
 Starting early also ensures that you benefit from the potentially higher rate of returns than your savings bank account would offer you.

 If you start planning early, you can spread out the cost of making smart investments.
 Smart planning ensures that you do not have to adopt austerity measures as January comes around in a bid to do save as much tax as possible.

 The longer you procrastinate, the greater the possibility that you will be looking at tax savings through blinkers: Your main goal will then be to save taxes in that particular year rather than on which tax-saving investment instruments benefit you over the long term.
 This really is the most important factor in favour of starting early, as it enables you to plan for your financial future in a better and more holistic way.